Tasty Recipes for the Home Cook

 • Flour—provides extra gluten for added structure.

 • Chocolate chips—are dropped into the bottom of the cone while warm to plug the hole at the tip.
-Use either white or chocolate.
+Use either white or chocolate chips.

 Cereal Waffle Cones